 PHYS 106/6.0 is a course in fundamental physics, primarily designed for students who intend to pursue a science discipline other than Physics or Astrophysics.
 Students who are planning to pursue a Plan in Mathematics, Statistics, Chemistry, Computing, or Geology in upper-years should take this course and MATH 121/6.0 or MATH 120/6.0.
 Students who are intending to study any of Biology, Biochemistry or Life Sciences, especially those with a Grade 12 Physics background, are strongly encouraged to consider this course instead of PHYS 117/6.0.
 If you are undecided as to what Plan you will pursue in upper-years at this time, you should choose this course.
 It is a good elective for any student in Arts or Science.

-PHYS 117/6.0 is an introductory course in physics, primarily designed for students who intend to pursue studies in the biological sciences.
+PHYS 117/6.0 is an introductory course in physics which is largely algebra based and MATH 4U is required.
+Students without 4U MATH should not attempt this course.
 Students who are planning to pursue a Plan in Biology, Biochemistry or Life Sciences in upper-years should take this course, or PHYS 106/6.0.
 Students intending to study other science disciplines should not take this course, and instead take PHYS 104/6.0 or PHYS 106/6.0.
 If you are undecided as to what Plan you will pursue in upper-years at this time, you should choose PHYS 106/6.0.

 NOTE: All 6.0 unit courses are multi-term courses.
 These courses are offered across the Fall and Winter Terms.
 When students enrol in the "A" suffix course in the Fall Term, the "B" suffix will automatically be added to the Winter Term.Both halves of the course will be offered at the same time in the course timetable.